google/osv-scanner/docs/usage.md

 Because the C/C++ ecosystem does not have a centralized package manager, C/C++ dependencies tend to be bundled with the project.
 Dependencies are either [submoduled](#submoduled-dependencies) or [vendored](#vendored-dependencies).
 In either case, OSV-Scanner is able to find known vulnerabilities in your project dependencies.

+OSV-Scanner's C/C++ support is based on commit-level data.
+OSV's commit-level data covers the majority of C/C++ vulnerabilities within the OSV database, but users should be aware that there may be vulnerabilities in their dependencies that could be excluded from OSV-Scanner results.
+Adding more commit-level data to the database is an ongoing project.

 ### Submoduled dependencies

 Submoduled dependencies are included in the project folder retain their Git histories.
 To scan a C/C++ project with submoduled dependencies: